 - We value our sponsors and we expect that members act in accordance to sponsor requirements (see the back of the membership card) and Member in Good Standing rules.
 If members act irresponsibly toward the sponsors, at events or when representing the club or team, members risk the loss of privileges and removal from the club or team at the board’s discretion.

 - Volunteer: All members are encouraged to perform volunteer duties, and if you would like, you may either lead club rides, volunteer with Sorella or other bicycling events, or some of each.
 Watch for Groups.io emails for details on events and opportunities.
 If you need suggestions or want to get involved, please reach out to Amy Holmes at firstname.lastname@example.org.

 Lead Saturday RCB Ride: We often need leaders for these club rides (or co-leaders/sweep as these groups can get rather large, especially in the summer).
 When you’re ready, volunteer to lead a ride!
-Our board president Linda Watts (firstname.lastname@example.org) can help you strategize a route and provide tips on leading if you’d like, just let her know if you are interested.
+Our board president Linda Watts (email@example.com) can help you strategize a route and provide tips on leading if you’d like, just let her know if you are interested.
 You must wear your Sorella jersey, and write up a ride report and post to Groups.io.
-And finally, be sure to take a photo or two and send it + a description/caption to email@example.com for posting on Instagram/Facebook.
-(Note: If you choose not to take a MIG for leading this ride, you will get a $25 store credit at RCB.)
+And finally, be sure to take a photo or two and send it + a description/caption to firstname.lastname@example.org for posting on Instagram/Facebook.

 Lead Other Rides: You may lead a ride from any start location any time.
 We encourage you to start from one of our sponsor’s locations when possible.
 Just announce your ride, post it on the Groups.io Calendar, and be there!
 After the ride, simply email a ride recap to the group.